 Answer:

-(xi) Complete the line from a poem Ozymandias, by filling in the correct option.
-[1]
+(xi) Complete the line from a poem by filling the blank with the correct option.
+(1)

 Answer: